hmteditors/chs2019-D/hmtpresentation.md

 ---
 ## Research Question

-What kind of differences in emerge in the scribal practices of the Twins, and what do they tell us?
+What kind of differences emerge in the scribal practices of the Twins, and what do they tell us?

 ---